 This column will be continuously updated as time permits, but is not for my usual blog readers.
 It is just data; no story.
 Leads we chase in research often result in dead-end, as far as our own needs are concerned.
 The path is sometimes convoluted by data gaps or inconsistencies.
 A heap of work is … Continue reading Not My Ancestor: Maybe Yours?

-This completes the discussion about PG 1 of Pop’s scrapbook that was featured prior (in larger print) , in “From the Logging Camps (3)”.
-1 Pop wrote that our residence in the early 1940s at Camp 2, Port Renfrew, BC, was 10 miles up the railway that began at the mouth of the San Juan … Continue reading From the logging camps (4)
+This completes the discussion on Page 1 of Pop’s scrapbook.
+It was featured in larger print in the last post: “From the Logging Camps (3)”.
+1 Pop wrote that our residence in the early 1940s at Camp 2, Port Renfrew, BC, was 10 miles up the railway that began at the mouth of the San … Continue reading From the logging camps (4)

 “Double Genealogy: the Adoption Witness” (DGAW) sought the twofold identity of two adopted boy cousins, who were not biologically related.
 That is, four sets of parents.
 Along with other puzzles.
 It has a handful and half, of data images.
 Sometimes whimsical, it has just one picture; “Heriot Row”, Edinburgh, Scotland, as depicted on the cover.1 A scene … Continue reading Read Along With Me: Priceless Images for Scottish Genealogy